TOP 10 Skateparks in Berlin (Part 1)

 First of all, for those of you who are not familiar with the Berlin skate scene and its endless spots, I’ll give you a quick rundown.
 So this city has a skatepark every 10 - 20 minute walk on a rough estimate.
 And considering the size of Berlin, that is a crazy amount of skateparks for one city to have.
-Again, just an estimation, but I would say there are around 30 skateparks in Berlin if not more, especially if you start including the DIY spots as more and more just keep popping up out of nowhere!
+Again, just an estimation, but I would say there are around 30 skateparks in the center of Berlin if not more, especially if you start including the DIY spots as more and more just keep popping up out of nowhere!
 Not to mention the street spots… Perhaps I’ll save that one for a separate article altogether!
 So with a big itch to go skate after writing this review, I present to you the “Top 10 Skateparks In Berlin.”

 PARK 1: HASENHEIDE